-"Occasionally with admitted patients complications or necessary treatments for care are beyond the scope of a community hospital and require more sophisticated care that is offered at research or teaching hospitals.
+"Occasionally with admitted patients complications or necessary treatments for care are beyond the scope of care and require more sophisticated care that is offered at research or teaching hospitals.
 Having the helicopter at Doylestown Hospital is a benefit with transports to other institutions regardless if the patient is coming from the ER or from a nursing floor," said Robert Linkenheimer, DO, FACOEP, medical director of the Doylestown Hospital Emergency Department.

 "There is less delay and the service is readily available," said Dr. Linkenheimer.

 Providing emergency or 9-1-1 coverage accounts for about 15 percent of Temple MedFlight's missions.
 The Doylestown helicopter covers most of Bucks County and parts of Montgomery County for 9-1-1 calls for vehicle accidents and other traumas.

 A small percentage of flights are to procure an organ for donation and delivery to Temple University Hospital in Philadelphia.